billwaddyjr/edx-documentation/en_us/shared/accessibility/best_practices_course_content_dev.rst

 * Does the document have navigational aids, such as a table of contents, index, headings, and bookmarks?

-Natively accessible formats like those mentioned above may not always be an available option.
+Natively accessible formats like those mentioned above might not always be available options.
 Other popular document formats included in edX courses include PDF, Microsoft Word, Excel, or Powerpoint.
-Many of the same accessibility techniques and principals that apply to authoring web content also apply to these document formats as well.
+Many of the same accessibility techniques and principles that apply to authoring web content apply to these document formats as well.

 * Images must have descriptive text associated with them.
 * Documents should be well structured.